Banxen/PEArtefacts/README.md

 1. You can specify your own file name for the log files within the command-line.
 Additionally, a blacklist of Windows API names can be passed using a text file to exclude specific APIs from logging (Helps to remove some noisy APIs).
 2. Sample HookAPIs.txt and BlacklistAPIs.txt are provided along with the project.
-3. All the log files and section dumps will be saved in the CWD of PEArtefacts.
+3. All the log files and memory dumps will be saved in the CWD of PEArtefacts.

 ### Usage: